 Reefs: A full assessment was carried out on the likely interactions between existing and proposed aquaculture operations and the feature of the Annex 1 Habitat Reefs (1170).
-The likely effects of the aquaculture activities in terms of species, structures and access routes were considered in light of the sensitivity of two constituent community types recorded within the qualifying interest of Reefs, i.e. Laminaria-dominated community complex' and 'Reef community complex'.
-The 'Laminaria-dominated community complex' and 'Reef community activities and was excluded from further analysis.
+The likely effects of the aquaculture activities in terms of species, structures and access routes were considered in light of the sensitivity of two constituent community types recorded within the qualifying interest of Reefs, i.e. 'Laminaria-dominated community complex' and 'Reef community complex'.
+The 'Laminaria-dominated community complex' was shown to have no overlap with aquaculture activities and was excluded from further analysis.